The average inside cabin on a cruise ship is around half the size of the average hotel room in the US.

-I stayed in a hotel on land which didn’t have any windows once, it wasn’t great but it was the night before an early flight and for the early start it was a good option.
-I wouldn’t have had any time to look out the window anyway.
+I stayed in a hotel on land that didn’t have any windows once.
+It wasn’t great, but it was the night before an early flight so it was a good option.
+I wouldn’t have had any time to look out the window anyway...

 Do Modern Cruise Ships Have More Balconies?